bentoml/BentoML/README.md

 ## Project Overview

-BentoML has three main components:
+BentoML provides two set of high-level APIs:

-* BentoService: High-level API for defining a prediction service by packaging trained model, preprocessing source code, dependencies, and configurations into a BentoML bundle file, which can be deployed as containerize REST API server, PyPI package, CLI tool, or batch/streaming serving job
+* BentoService: Turn your trained ML model into versioned file bundle that can be deployed as containerize REST API server, PyPI package, CLI tool, or batch/streaming job

-* DeploymentOperator: The enssential module for deploying and managing your prediction service workloads on Kubernetes cluster and cloud platforms such as AWS Lambda, SageMaker, Azure ML, and GCP Function etc
+* YataiService: Manage and deploy your saved BentoML bundles into prediction services on Kubernetes cluster or cloud platforms such as AWS Lambda, SageMaker, Azure ML, and GCP Function etc

-* YataiServer: Web UI and APIs for model management and model serving deployment process management for teams

 ## Feature Highlights